Engineering Services Outsourcing Market Size and Share

 | Source: Mordor Intelligence | |||

-IP & Data-Sovereignty Concerns
+IP and Data-Sovereignty Concerns

 Defense, telecom, and healthcare OEMs must keep sensitive design artifacts within compliant jurisdictions, narrowing vendor pools and extending procurement cycles.
 Regulations like ITAR restrict aerospace projects to approved domestic providers, trimming the accessible pie for cost-efficient offshore shops.
 Service partners invest in zero-trust collaboration platforms and blockchain-enabled audit trails, yet national policies still slow cross-border scaling, keeping certain high-value segments insular[2]United States Department of Defense, “ITAR Compliance Requirements for Technical Data,” defense.gov.